capablemonkey/github-go-to-definition/README.md

 [Get the extension!](https://chrome.google.com/webstore/detail/github-ctags/mnmfgfhdkhohgigpepkfjfeigkhfjhdj)

+## How it works

+The chrome extension is paired with a Sinatra server which, given a github repo, a commit hash and a token to search for, downloads the repo as a zip, generates a ctags file for it and searches the index for the token.

+For public use, I've hosted this service on Google App Engine at https://github-ctags.gordn.org.

 ## Running locally

 This project contains a chrome extension (located in `/chrome_extension/`) and a Ruby Sinatra backend server.